daniel-enqz/ruby-corners-100/TDD/RAILS_TDD/TESTING_COMPONENTS/doubles.md

 ### RSpec gives us doubles also known as mock objects, they act as fake collaborators in tests.
-> They help us to isolate our current system under test (often abbreviated SUT).
-Our SUT is "score" now.
+> Doubles make it easy for us to isolate collaborators that are passed into the object we are testing (the system under test or SUT).

 ```ruby
 require "rails_helper"